mobilejazz/harmony-reference/pages/DataSource/DeviceStorageDataSource.md

 To store any different type, use a [`DataSourceMapper<In,Out>`](DataSourceMapper.md) to transfrom (map) the type to a compatible one.

-#### Kotlin exclusive implementations
+### Kotlin exclusive implementations

+#### SerializationDataSourceMapper
-If you want to fetch/store custom objects, you need to use a `DeviceStorageObjectAssemblerDataSource<T>` class to be able to serialize and deserialize the object.
-This is a limitation from `SharedPreferences`
+If you want to fetch/store custom objects, you need to use a `SerializationDataSourceMapper<T>` class to be able to serialize and deserialize the object.
+This is a limitation from `SharedPreferences`.

 For example:
 ```kotlin